Therapy with Adoptive and Foster Families - Program Courses

 Workshops and courses

-September The Child's Experience: Overview of the Adoption and Child Welfare Systems (7 CEU hours)*
+October Through a Child's Eyes: Overview of the Adoption and Child Welfare Systems (7 CEU hours)*

 By its very nature, adoption involves a dynamic array of systems, including governmental, institutional, and legal bureaucracies.
 This session addresses the impact those systems have.
 Topics include Child Protective Services (CPS), juvenile court oversight of DHS and families, Adoption and Safe Families Act (ASFA), sibling policy, permanency planning and the Oregon Safety Model.
 Learn about the placement stages: selecting families, adoption committees, transitioning children, finalization process, and post adoption services.
 Explore how DHS, therapists, and families can work together to assist in making placements successful.
 A dynamic panel shares the real impact of these processes on their families.

 This session examines the central elements of keeping adoptive/foster families together, including effective responses to families in crisis and de-escalating behavior problems.
 This training explores the factors that are most likely to create successes or cause challenges for children and their families.
 Some of these challenges include the impact of trauma, loss, and identity issues, and how these issues manifest over the course of a child’s development.
 It addresses interventions that promote family functioning, including using life storybooks in therapy and ways to enhance attachments in adoptive/foster families.

 Attend the two September workshops listed above and then complete the accompanying credit assignments.